My Poetry/Prose Workshops

 I fell in love with the sounds of words before I could read them.
 My mother, an elementary school teacher and reading specialist, read and sang to me.
 I think the first book of poems she gave me was A Child’s Garden of Verses.
 When I read, from that same book, Robert Louis Stevenson’s poem about going up in a swing, “up in a swing so high,” to my three-year-old grandson, I rocked him back and forth in my arms.
 “Grandma,” he said, eyes shining, when the poem stopped.
 “I’ve never been in a poem before.”

 I have been in poems all my life, as a reader and a writer.
 Poetry is a friend who never fails us, immortal and always available.
 I can still recite poems I memorized as a child.
-As a children’s author/poet who visits schools, I often use food to inspire the youngest students.
+As a children’s author/poet in schools, I often use food to inspire the youngest students.
 Creating a group poem (about an orange) with a kindergarten class, I asked the children to complete the phrase, “Round as…” A little girl said, “Round as love.”
 “How is love round?”
 I asked.
 “Like this,” she said, making a circle with her arms, “when you hug someone.”

 I’d like to see poetry declared an essential food group.
 To me it is a vital form of nutrition.